Ningbo: Economy

 Ningbo is an important port city located 220 km south of Shanghai.
 The city's export industry dates back to the 7th century.
 Today, Ningbo is a major exporter of electrical products, textiles, food, and industrial tools.
 The city's private sector is especially well-developed, contributing 80 percent of total GDP in 2013.

 Historically, Ningbo was somewhat geographically isolated from other major cities.
 In 2007 the Hangzhou Bay Bridge was built, cutting highway transit time between Ningbo and Shanghai from four hours to two and a half.
 The city now serves as the economic center for the southern Yangtze River Delta and has been ranked among the most competitive cities in China.

-In 2009, Ningbo's economic activity reached US$60.8 billion, down 10.4% from 2008.
-The exports totaled US$38.65 billion, down 16.6% from the previous year.
-In addition, Ningbo imported US$22.16 billion of goods, up 3.1% from the previous year.
+In 2009, Ningbo's economic activity reached US$60.8 billion, down 10.4 percent from 2008.
+The exports totaled US$38.65 billion, down 16.6 percent from the previous year.
+In addition, Ningbo imported US$22.16 billion of goods, up 3.1 percent from the previous year.

-Ningbo's economy grew 9.26% in 2013 to 712.89 billion yuan (US$115.12 billion).
+Ningbo's economy grew 9.26 percent in 2013 to 712.89 billion yuan (US$115.12 billion).
 In 2009, the city's per capita output was US$10,833, about three times the national average.

-Ningbo is famous for the Si Lan Nong Xiang flower, which is used for dying cloth.
-In 2008, Ningbo's cloth exports were responsible for 3% of its economic growth.